jun159/CS3219-Assignment1/README.md

 Enter the input file name for words to ignore
 >> Ensure file is in src folder and separate each word by new line: word.txt Enter the input file name for titles
->> Ensure file is in src folder and separate each word by new line: title.txt Enter the output file name: shareddata.txt
+>> Ensure file is in src folder and separate each title by new line: title.txt Enter the output file name: shareddata.txt
 >>> Output is saved in file: shareddata.txt
 Total execution time: 14855 ms